Majel Barrett: Star Trek

-Barrett returned years later in Star Trek: The Next Generation, cast as the outrageously self-assertive, iconoclastic, Betazoid ambassador, Lwaxana Troi, who appeared as a recurring character in the series, often visiting her daughter Deanna, the ship's counselor.
+Barrett returned years later in Star Trek: The Next Generation, cast as the outrageously self-assertive, iconoclastic Betazoid ambassador, Lwaxana Troi, who appeared as a recurring character in the series, often visiting her daughter Deanna, the ship's counselor.
 Her character often vexed the captain of the Enterprise, Jean-Luc Picard, who spurned her amorous advances.
 She later appeared as Ambassador Troi in several episodes of Star Trek: Deep Space Nine, where her character developed a strong relationship with Constable Odo.

-She provided the regular voice of the onboard computers of Federation starships for Star Trek: The Original Series, Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager, and most of the Star Trek movies.
+She was the regular voice of the onboard computers of Federation starships for Star Trek: The Original Series, Star Trek: The Next Generation, Star Trek: Deep Space Nine, Star Trek: Voyager, and most of the Star Trek movies.
 She reprised her role as a shipboard computer's voice in two episodes of the prequel series Star Trek: Enterprise, thus making her the only actor to have a role in all six televised Star Trek series produced up to that time.
 She also lent her voice to various computer games and software related to the franchise.
 The association of her voice with interactions with computers led to Google's Assistant project being initially codenamed Google Majel.
-Barrett had also made a point of attending a major Star Trek convention each year in an effort to inspire fans and keep the franchise alive.
+She made a point of attending a major Star Trek convention each year in an effort to inspire fans and keep the franchise alive.

-On December 9, 2008, less than ten days before her death, Roddenberry Productions announced that she would be providing the voice of the ship's computer once again, this time for the 2009 motion picture reboot of Star Trek.
-Sean Rossall, a Roddenberry family spokesman, stated that she had already completed the voiceover work, around December 4, 2008.
-The film is dedicated to Roddenberry and Barrett.
+On December 9, 2008, shortly before her death, Roddenberry Productions announced that she would be providing the voice of the ship's computer again, this time for the 2009 motion picture reboot of Star Trek.